johahi/borzoi-pytorch/README.md

 ## Pretrained Model

-Ported weights (with permission) are uploaded to <a href="https://huggingface.co/johahi"> Huggingface</a>, the model (human or mouse heads) can be loaded with:
+Ported weights (with permission) are uploaded to [huggingface](https://huggingface.co/johahi), the model (human or mouse heads) can be loaded with:

 ```python
 from borzoi_pytorch import Borzoi